srina1h/perses/kitten/scripts/javascript/README_SEED_VALIDATION.md

 ## Integration with Docker

-The Docker setup automatically enables seed validation for differential fuzzing.
+The Docker setup automatically uses seed validation for differential fuzzing.
 This ensures that the containerized environment only uses seeds that work on all configured engines.